-Even if you own a small car or sedan you can still enjoy and experience a great day on the water with your kayak.
-Many people will safely carry and transport their kayaks on top of their car without a roof rack!
+Even if you own a small car or sedan, you can still enjoy a great day on the water with your kayak.
+Many people will safely carry and transport their kayaks on top of their cars without a roof rack!

-You can safely put a kayak on a small car by placing the kayak on foam blocks or pool noodles to protect the kayak and car’s finish from damage.
-Use ratchet straps to secure the kayak while driving by passing them through the open car doors.
-Check straps and retighten after 30 minutes and after every hour while driving.
+You can safely put a kayak on a small car by placing it on foam blocks or pool noodles to protect the kayak and car’s finish from damage.
+Pass ratchet straps through the open car doors to secure the kayak while driving.
+Check the straps and retighten them after 30 minutes and every hour while driving.

-Now you know it’s an option to carry a kayak on top of your car without an expensive roof rack or trailer, let’s look at your options and check out the short video further below!
+Now that you know it’s possible to carry a kayak on top of your car without an expensive roof rack or trailer, let’s look at your options.
+Check out the short video below!

 The Pool Noodle Kayak Rack – Quick and Easy

-The best known ‘Do It Yourself’ method of carrying your kayak on your car is the Pool Noodle Kayak Rack method!
+The best-known ‘Do It Yourself’ method of carrying your kayak in your car is the Pool Noodle Kayak Rack!

 Pool Noodle Kayak Rack Setup

-With a minimum of three pool noodles, you can purchase from your local Walmart or other discount stores, place them roughly 24″ to 30″ apart on the roof of your car.
+You can purchase a minimum of three pool noodles from your local Walmart or other discount stores and place them roughly 24″ to 30″ apart on the roof of your car.

-Exactly how far to place them will be determined by the roof of your vehicle.
+The roof of your vehicle will determine exactly how far to place them.
 Have them far enough to the front and back of your roof to protect your car’s finish.
-The third noodle will go in between the other two noodles to give additional protection and padding.
+The third noodle will go in between the other two noodles to provide additional protection and padding.

 TIP: You can always use additional pool noodles where you may need them!

-Once your noodles are in the place where you want them, trim them to the width of your car with a pair of sharp scissors or utility knife.
-You don’t want the noodles to be flapping off to the side of the car, so trim them accordingly!
+Once your noodles are where you want them, trim them to the width of your car with a pair of sharp scissors or utility knife.
+You don’t want the noodles to flake off to the side of the car, so trim them accordingly!

-After the noodles have been trimmed to length, place your ratchet straps through their hollow section.
-Most people will place the ratchet straps through the front and rear noodle.
+After trimming the noodles to length, place your ratchet straps through their hollow section.
+Most people will place the ratchet straps through the front and rear noodles.
 You can use a third ratchet strap in the middle if you think you need to!

 I have seen people slip a piece of PVC piping into the pool noodle for additional support.
-This may place additional unneeded downward force along the roof of your vehicle.
+This may exert additional unneeded downward force on the vehicle’s roof.

 Before you tighten down and secure your pool noodles, be sure to open your car doors!
 Otherwise, you won’t be able to open the doors afterward!

-A lighter weight kayak is easier to lift to your car top.
-If you find it heavier than you want to lift straight up, leave one end on the ground and lift from the other end.
+A lighter kayak is easier to lift to the top of your car.
+If it is heavier than you want to lift straight up, leave one end on the ground and lift from the other.

 Tip: Transport your kayak with the hull in an upright position.

-Once one end is atop the car roof, it’s easy to lift the other end, swing it over and place it onto the car.
+Once one end is atop the car roof, lifting the other, swinging it over, and placing it onto the car is easy.

-After your kayak is in place you’ll want to make any adjustments necessary to the pool noodles to protect both your car and the kayak.
+After your kayak is in place, you should make any necessary adjustments to the pool noodles to protect both your car and the kayak.

 Secure the Kayak With the Ratchet Straps

-Now that your kayak is in place, use the ratchet straps to tightly secure it to safely drive down the road!
+Now that your kayak is in place use the ratchet straps to secure it tightly so you can safely drive down the road!

 Tip: To keep your straps from whistling and flapping in the wind, give them a few twists before you tighten them down!